 Throughout the Formula 1 background, numerous drivers have created a name for themselves and left their mark on this fast-paced, adrenaline-filled sport.
 It is difficult to compare the abilities of drivers from different eras, as the game has evolved endlessly since it started in 1950.
 With that being said, there are some drivers who stand out above the others, and their ability cannot be denied.
+Good results require good sleep.
+All the drivers we will list pay attention to their sleep on comfortable crib sheets.
 Here are the top 5 F1 drivers of all time.

 He’s still winning races and breaking documents, so it may seem a little premature to be venerating Lewis.
 On the other hand… he’s still winning races and breaking documents.
 With Mercedes once more looking like the team to overcome, we fully expect 2020 — whenever it actually starts — to be the season where Lewis equals and probably eclipses Michael Schumacher’s record of 91 GP wins.